 When all your floss is safely nestled in its own numbered bag, it is time to organize them in boxes.
 I found these stacking plastic bins for $4 each at Joann Fabrics, but IKEA’s small Kassett boxes also work (and are very cheap, if you have an IKEA nearby).
 I organized mine by DMC number, but you could also sort by color, or however else you want to arrange them.
 Lining the box with a piece of grippy drawer liner keeps the bags standing neatly.

-Finally, you can use this Google spreadsheet to keep track of all the DMC floss colors you have and need.
+Finally, you can use one of these Google spreadsheets to keep track of all the DMC floss colors you have and need.
 The spreadsheet includes different pages for the different kinds of DMC floss (including the variegated, satin, and metallic lines), is color coded to keep track of what floss you have and need, and includes a space for project notes.

 I have also used Cross Stitch Thread Companion, which is a free Android app that has thread colors/codes for 31 different brands.
 It also allows you to keep track of what you own and what you need, and can generate a list for easy reference at the craft store.
 I almost exclusively use DMC threads, however, and I just like my spreadsheet more (and I can access it from my computer & my phone, while the Thread Companion app is phone-only).